 Why this resume works

-- You’ll hear many arguments for and against having a career objective, but we only recommend adding one if 1) you’re undergoing a career change or 2) you just finished nursing school, and this is your first full-time nursing job.
+- You’ll hear many arguments for and against having a career objective for your nursing student resume.
+However, we only recommend adding one if 1) you’re undergoing a career change or 2) you just finished nursing school, and this is your first full-time nursing job.

 Why this resume works